 The US unemployment rate is part of the monthly Employment Situation report by the Bureau of Labor Statistics.
 The statistic measures the number of people who are jobless and actively seeking employment, and the unemployment rate is expressed as a percentage.

 Each month, you can trade Nadex Binary Options based on the US unemployment rate.
 You can use your own economic predictions to pick a strike, answering the question ‘will the unemployment rate be above or below this strike’?
-If you think it will be, you buy.
+If you think it will be above or equal to the strike, you buy.
 If you think it won’t be, you sell.